Now Reading

 Image Source: IMDb

 A satirical dark comedy that pokes fun at what “might” happen during an accidental Cold War nuclear bomb bust-up between global superpowers the USA and USSR during the turbulent 1960s, Dr. Strangelove has held the distinction of being the “highest ranked” movie on Rotten Tomatoes.
 Yes indeed.
-Directed by legendary Stanley Kubrick of 2001: A Space Odyssey (1968) fame, Kubrick excels here.
+The legendary Kubrick excels here.
 Dr. Strangeloves humor is awesomely subtle, and not always obvious.

 Kubrick tends to require his audience to be very observant in all his films, and Dr. Strangelove is no exception.
 What’s more, actor Peter Sellers is brilliant at the helm.
 He plays not one, or two, but a whopping three roles.
 Further, legend has it he improvised much of his dialogue, unsurprisingly earning himself an Oscar nomination.